grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-gem-federation-frontend.md

 5. Verify that the federation-frontend is running.
 The simplest way to do this is to issue a label names query against the federation-frontend service.

-   This example tries to reach the Kubernetes service from within the cluster.
+   This example tries to reach the Kubernetes service from the cluster.

    ```bash
    curl -XPOST 'https://mimir-federation-frontend:8080/prometheus/api/v1/labels' -d 'start=2024-01-01T00:00:00.0Z' -d 'end=2025-01-01T00:00:00.0Z'